Kenneract/Realtime-Deviation-Encoding-Scheme/README.md

 ## Compression/Decompression Time: Linear Increments

 500000 rows per test.
-Times are in milliseconds.
+Times are in milliseconds; in (compression, decompression) pairs.
 Very "sterile" environment; not very reflective of real world.
 Note the margin of error on these readings is very high.

 <details>
 <summary><b>TABLE: Results</b></summary>